RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

     - program memory (*pm*) <= 2^24 *instructions* (as reported by the **`pmi`** instruction);
     - data memory (*dm*) <= 2^28 *words* (as reported by the **`dmw`** instruction);
     - rom memory (*rm*) <= 2^28 *words* (as reported by the **`rmw`** instruction).
-- Words and stack elements are 32-bit and arithmetic is two's complement.
 - Non-native implementations use fixed-width 32-bit instructions (FW32):
     - literals 1:31 (bit 31 *literal bit*, 30..0 *literal value*);
     - other 8:24 (bits 31..24 *opcode*, 23..0 *instruction number*, *metadata*, or unused).
+- Stack elements are treated as signed 32-bit two's-complement words except:
+    - the reserved value 0x80000000 is treated as **not a number** (NaN).
+- All word storage and word I/O is naturally **big-endian** (the opposite of FVM 1.0):
+    - thus memory, hold, rom, streams and external files are human-readable;
+    - and word I/O is naturally in standard network byte order.
+- The hardware endianness of stack elements is covert:
+    - thus hardware computation can be **little-endian** if desired.
-- The VM traps to fail fast and finally.
-This includes:
+- The VM traps to fail fast and finally (similar to FVM 1.0) except that:
-    - arithmetic traps (from **`ADD, SUB, INC, DEC, MUL, DIV, MOD`**); and
-    - all other traps as seen in FVM 1.0; but
+    - arithmetic only traps due to stack underflow or stack overflow;
+    - otherwise arithmetic does not trap but can result in NaN;
-    - without any reset capability.
+    - there is no reset capability.
 - However, it is possible to achieve robustness using:
-    - the **`CATCH`** instruction which:
-        - branches if the previously executed instruction trapped;
-        - otherwise functions as a no-op.
-    - several convenient metadata instructions which:
+    - several convenient metadata instructions.
-        - make it easy to conditionally branch if prerequisites are not met.
 - The proposed instruction set includes:
     1. **`NOP`**
     1. **`CALL`**